Cheshire West Supreme Court Ruling 2026: What It Means for You

 The 2026 International Chamber of Commerce (ICC) Arbitration Rules introduce a suite of procedural reforms designed to improve efficiency, streamline case management and reduce the time and cost of arbitration.

-Whilst express witnesses or expert evidence are not explicitly referenced in the new provisions, the cumulative effect of these reforms is likely to reshape how and when expert evidence is prepared, presented and scrutinised within the ICC arbitration process.
+Whilst expert witnesses or expert evidence are not explicitly referenced in the new provisions, the cumulative effect of these reforms is likely to reshape how and when expert evidence is prepared, presented and scrutinised within the ICC arbitration process.

 This article will focus on a summary of the relevant changes and the impact on experts.